KDM-LAB/ImPerSumm-WWW-2026/README.md

 # ImPerSum
 **Information-Modulated Personalized Summarizer**

 This repository contains the complete experimental pipeline for **ImPerSum**, including behavior graph construction, embedding preparation, dimensionality reduction, behavior encoding, and personalized summary generation with latent injection into T5.

+*Note*: This repository does not include trained model checkpoints or pretrained weights.
+The code enables training from scratch following the configurations described in the paper.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━